mgan59/mgan59/readme.md

 ## Hey I'm Morgan Craft

 > I started my career as a full-stack engineer doing LAMP development in __NYC__ and worked at several successful startups.
-I transitioned to engineering leadership and eventually went onto co-found [gitBabel](https://gitbabel.com) a knowledge & learning platform that enable document-driven cultures.
+I transitioned to engineering leadership and eventually went onto co-found [gitBabel](https://gitbabel.com) a knowledge & learning platform that enables document-driven cultures.

 I also provide mentoring and consulting services, feel free to connect with me at the following: